Gang sign: Business cards

-Another common gang identifier in 1970s to 1990s Chicago were business cards.
-Street gangs often used these cards in order to present themselves as businessmen, or in the case of gangs like the Almighty Gaylords, were used to intimidate rivals with text telling rival gang members to hand over their gang sweaters.
+Another common gang identifier in 1960s to 1990s Chicago were business cards.
+Street gangs often used these cards in order to represent their subset, or in the case of gangs like the Almighty Gaylords, were used to intimidate rivals with text telling rival gang members to hand over their gang sweaters.

 Vests

 Outlaw motorcycle clubs, and even some street gangs from New York City and New Zealand have been known to wear vests with patches representing their gangs.
 These vests can come in a variety of materials such as denim or leather.

 Tracksuits

 Tracksuits are common among street gangs and criminals in Russia since the 1980s.
-They later become a staple feature of a criminal-derived subculture known as gopnik.
+They later become a staple feature of a criminal-derived subculture known as gopniks in Russia and dresiarze in Poland.